Where is it?

 Do I need a 4wd to get there?

-Not really, you should have decent tires and your car should be in good repair.
+4wd is not required, but recommended.
+Your vehicle should be in good repair with solid tires & good clearance.
 Once again, we are fixing the roads so that they are smooth, and resurfacing some parts.
 A large portion of road has also been recently graded in 2017.
 It is 6.5 miles on a dirt road with rocks and dust.
-If you have the option of a high-clearance vehicle, choose that.
 You can do fine in a normal passenger car if you DRIVE SLOWLY and CAREFULLY on the dirt road.
 If you run into any mechanical trouble with your car, call Black Butte Tow at 530-938-1110.
 They do not accept AAA but you can get reimbursed.
 A lot of people like to rent a car for the trip and get the damage waiver.
-RVs, Buses, Trailers, and RV trailers NOT ALLOWED.
-They cause damage to the roads!
+If you have the option of renting a high-clearance vehicle, choose that.
+RVs, Buses, Trailers, and RV trailers NOT ALLOWED for the safety of everyone and the risk of getting stuck.
+Cabover Campers, Camper Vans, Pickup Trucks are Ok.

 Should I be prepared for an emergency?